 If you have a sky-high electricity bill then there is a good chance the place you live is poorly insulated.
 Buy some spray insulation and make sure your attic is completely sealed.

 You’ll also want to check your external doors and windows to make sure they are completely sealed.
-Doing this will keep your hard earned money from being wasted.
+Doing this will waste money.

 84. Surge Protector